 Guild Insurance regularly analyses claims data to understand factors contributing to claims and complaints.
 This analysis has highlighted a trend where claims involve treatment by at least two people within the same profession.
-This finding led Guild Insurance to explore why a client seeing more than one AEP may lead to a claim arising and what can be done to prevent this.
+This finding led Guild Insurance to explore why a client seeing more than one exercise and sports science professional may lead to a claim arising and what can be done to prevent this.

-Why would a client see a second AEP?
+Why would a client see a second professional?

-Common scenarios where a client would see a second AEP includes:
+Common scenarios where a client would see a second professional includes:

-- some clinics operate in a way where seeing a client is shared between various AEPs - clients may change clinics over time, such as when they've changed work location or moved house - a client may require an urgent appointment and can't get in to see their usual AEP so chooses to see another
+- Some clinics operate in a way where seeing a client is shared between various professionals - Clients may change clinics over time, such as when they've changed work location or moved house - > A client may require an urgent appointment and can't get in to see their usual exercise and sports science professional, so chooses to see another

-The situations which are most concerning are the occasions when a client is unhappy with the treatment or session they've received and therefore chooses to go elsewhere for a second opinion or further treatment/sessions.
+The situations that are most concerning are the occasions when a client is unhappy with the treatment or session they've received and therefore chooses to go elsewhere for a second opinion or further treatment/sessions.